 So for now, our murky recommendation is – if you are using a Microban coated filter cartridge and are happy with it, then by all means order the same type replacement filter.
 We do offer several Microban type filters on this site for those of you who want them.

 But if you are wondering if your standard hot tub filter will filter the water just as good (or even better?) then it may not be worth spending more money on a Microban covered filter.
 Detractors actually have said that Microban on the filter may make it more susceptible to pores clogging sooner.
 But just as there is no hard evidence that Microban works in any meaningful way underwater in a hot tub application, we have also not seen any evidence that Microban clogs pores sooner either.

 You can buy filters made of Reemay filter fabric that are not Microban, they are great filters and work perfectly well.
-These types of filters are made by quality filter manufacturers and brands such as Filbur , Pleatco, Master Deluxe and others.
+These types of filters are made by quality filter manufacturers and brands such as Filbur , Pleatco, Unicel and others.